 |1.
 Secure base||

-How does parental AOD use impact on a child developing a secure base?
+How does parental alcohol and other drugs use impact on a child developing a secure base?

 How does a parent recognise and respond to emotional cues from the child?